 In case you are aware of any other dementia caregiving resources in India, or have updates on the above resources, please leave a comment below, or contact us with the information]

 - Bengali: Several booklets on dementia from Alzheimer’s Society (UK) (topics include understanding memory loss, diagnosis and assessment, communicating, dealing with aggressive behaviour, and handling legal and financial aspects).
 Bengali information booklet from Scotland: Dementia.
 Also, call/ email ARDSI Calcutta Chapter for availability of printed booklets on dementia/ care in Bengali.
+A new and comprehensive resource for dementia/ care information in Bengali is the website of Alzheimer’s Association of Bangladesh.
+This website has several pages in Bengali that explain dementia as well as related caregiving aspects.

 - Gujarati - Several booklets on dementia from Alzheimer’s Society (UK) (topics include understanding memory loss, diagnosis and assessment, communicating, dealing with aggressive behaviour, and handling legal and financial aspects).